 To apply a full release, download the release from the URL above.
 Then follow the upgrade instructions for a "Full Release Version" which can be found at http://docs.whmcs.com/Upgrading#For_a_Full_Release_Version

 Security Issue Information

-The security changes in these releases address 11 privately reported issues through our security bounty program, and 1 issue discovered internally by the WHMCS Development Team.
-The issues addressed are rated as having Moderate to Trivial security impact.
+The security changes in these releases address 15 issues, all of which were reported via the security bounty program, or discovered internally by the WHMCS Development Team.
+The issues addressed are rated as having Moderate to Important security impacts.

 Once sufficient time has passed to allow WHMCS customers to update their installed software, WHMCS will release additional information regarding the nature of the security issues.

 This release also provides resolution for a number of maintenance issues.
 For full details please refer to the changelog: